Recognize Natural Gas Hazards and Stay Safe

 Beware of Carbon Monoxide

-Gas appliances that are not working properly can produce carbon monoxide, an odorless deadly gas.
-Mild exposure causes flu-like symptoms, and continued exposure leads to rapid heart rate, severe headache, confusion and drowsiness.
+Carbon monoxide is a colorless, odorless, deadly gas and can be produced by gas appliances that are not properly working.
+Mild exposure can cause flu-like symptoms, and continued exposure leads to rapid heart rate, a severe headache, confusion and drowsiness or even death.

-If you experience symptoms or if a carbon monoxide detector goes off, move to fresh air immediately.
-Call 911 and call CFU at 268-5340.
-Keeping appliances in proper working order is the best way to protect against carbon monoxide.
-All gas appliances should be inspected annually by a professional.
+If you experience symptoms or if a carbon monoxide detector goes off, move immediately to fresh air and call 911 and CFU at 319-268-5340.

 Pipeline Awareness and Safety

 Gas travels to our community through underground transmission pipelines.
-Markers like the one shown above are often found where these high capacity transmission pipelines meet a street or railroad track.
-The markers indicate the approximate location of the pipeline.
-They do not tell you how deep the pipeline is buried.
+Markers like the one shown here are often found where these high capacity transmission pipelines meet a street or railroad track.
+The markers indicate the approximate location of the pipeline, not how deep the pipeline is buried.